Medically reviewed by Leann Poston, M.D. on 9/28/20

 However, there are a number of ways in which the BPC-157 peptide is believed to work, with various mechanisms of action.
 We’ll discuss these in a bit more detail in the next section.
 Available as a supplement, it can be taken in a number of different formats, including oral tablets or pills, intramuscular injections, sublingual (under the tongue) or gumline patches, dermal patches, and even as an additive to water or other beverages.
 The most commonly-supplied formats are oral tablets or intramuscular injections, with injections being preferred in terms of efficacy as more of the BPC-157 is readily absorbed by the body through this route.

 There are numerous reasons why people consider taking BPC-157.
 The most common relate to injury and tissue healing, joint health, and gut health.
 Many others have less scientific evidence or studies behind them as compared to these “big 3” reasons or benefits of the peptide.
+Though you should beware that all studies done on BPC-157 are animal studies.
+Human studies have not been completed.

 There are virtually no reported BPC-157 side effects in the literature and studies, though, again, as stated above, human studies and experience with the peptide supplement are limited.
 The most common BPC-157 side effects fall into two categories: 1) those related to the administration format of the supplement, and 2) side effects from the supplement itself.

 In the first category, side effects related to administration are typically the result of the administration format, rather than anything to do with the medication itself.
 For example, most injection-based medications may cause redness, swelling, itching, irritation, bruising, or other skin reactions at the injection site.
 These tend to be mild.
-As injection is the most common format for BPC-157, these format-related side effects should be kept in mind.
+As an injection is the most common format for BPC-157, these format-related side effects should be kept in mind.
 Other dosing formats, such as transdermal patches, may cause other skin complaints.
 Oral pills tend to have higher reported side effects related to digestive issues.

 The second category of side effects are those caused by the supplement itself, through the mechanisms of action as it goes to work in the body.
 The most common BPC-157 side effects in this category are related to the gastrointestinal system, and include: